 - Parasitic infections

 - Skin infections

-- Spread of viral illnesses such as HIV, Hepatitis B and C
+- The spread of viral illnesses such as HIV, Hepatitis B, and C

 Even small steps can help the environment, reduce CO2 carbon emissions and greenhouse gases from being released into the environment.
-If you want effective, efficient, and long-term solutions for healthcare waste management and reducing costs of such, reach out to us.
+If you want effective, efficient, and long-term solutions for healthcare waste management and reducing costs of such, talk to us today.